 Is PostgreSQL Better Than MySQL?

-Whether you’re capturing analytics on your application performance or writing a blog, a secure, reliable, and high availability database is essential to everyone from individual website owners and application developers to global enterprises.
+Whether you’re capturing analytics on your application performance or writing a blog, a secure, reliable, and highly available database is essential to everyone, from individual website owners and application developers to global enterprises.

 The majority of website owners are probably more familiar with the industry-standard MySQL and MS SQL database systems, which have much broader usage in affordable web hosting plans.
 MySQL, a core component of the ubiquitous LAMP stack, drives the databases for popular content management systems like WordPress, Drupal, and Joomla.